GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 {#stacking}
 ## Stacking

-A process that combines all data for a [tile](#tile) across an entire year into a single file.
+A process that combines all data for a [tile](#tile) across a specific time range into a single file.

 {#sun-sync-orbit}
 ## Sun-synchronous orbit